PriceChild/libera-chat.github.io/content/_guides/connect.md

 Libera.Chat is also reachable via [Tor](https://www.torproject.org/), bound to some restrictions.
-You can't directly connect to irc.libera.chat via Tor; use the following hidden service as the server address instead:
+You can't directly connect to Libera.Chat via Tor; use the following hidden service as the server address instead:

     libera75jm6of4wxpxt4aynol3xjmbtxgfyjpu34ss4d7r7q2v5zrpyd.onion